alimammadlii/task-tracker-cli/README.md

 # Task Tracker
-A task management CLI tool to track tasks with statuses, descriptions, add new tasks, update and delete them.
+A task management CLI tool to track tasks with statuses and descriptions.
+User can add new tasks, update and delete them.

 ## Installation
 ```